Welcome! I’m Tim and this is your gateway to London.

 Alongside my weekly films on instagram each month I curate a series of walks around the city.
 From royal palaces and treasures, to tales of radicals and rebels.
 Uncovering the rascals and the saints, each walk reveals the everyday lives of Londoners through the ages.
 A glimpse into the city’s rich and diverse history.

-Whether you’re a first-time visitor or a living breathing Londoner, join me and discover some fabulous things in this fabulous city.
+Whether you’re a first-time visitor or a living breathing Londoner, join me and discover some fabulous things in this amazing city.

 Tim’s style was both informative and entertaining – easily one of the best tours I attended!